integrations/terraform-provider-github/website/docs/index.html.markdown

 The following arguments are supported in the `provider` block:

-* `token` - (Required) This is the GitHub personal access token.
-It must be provided, but it can also be sourced from the `GITHUB_TOKEN` environment variable.

-* `owner` - (Optional) This is the target GitHub organization or a user to manage.
-The account corresponding to the token will need "owner" privileges for this organization.
-It must be provided, but it can also be sourced from the `GITHUB_OWNER` environment variable.

-* `organization` - (DEPRECATED) This is the target GitHub organization or a user to manage.
-The account corresponding to the token will need "organization" privileges for this organization.
-It must be provided, but it can also be sourced from the `GITHUB_ORGANIZATION` environment variable.
+* `token` - (Optional) A GitHub OAuth / Personal Access Token.
+When not provided or made available via the `GITHUB_TOKEN` environment variable, the provider can only access resources available anonymously.

 * `base_url` - (Optional) This is the target GitHub base API endpoint.
 Providing a value is a requirement when working with GitHub Enterprise.
 It is optional to provide this value and it can also be sourced from the `GITHUB_BASE_URL` environment variable.
-The value must end with a slash.
+The value must end with a slash, for example: `https://terraformtesting-ghe.westus.cloudapp.azure.com/`

+* `owner` - (Optional) This is the target GitHub individual account to manage.
+It is optional to provide this value and it can also be sourced from the `GITHUB_OWNER` environment variable.
+For example, `torvalds` is a valid owner.
+When not provided and a `token` is available, the individual account owning the `token` will be used.
+When not provided and no `token` is available, the provider may not function correctly.
+Conflicts with `organization`.

+* `organization` - (Optional) This is the target GitHub organization account to manage.
+It is optional to provide this value and it can also be sourced from the `GITHUB_ORGANIZATION` environment variable.
+For example, `github` is a valid organization.
+Conflicts with `owner`and requires `token`, as the individual account corresponding to provided `token` will need "owner" privileges for this organization.